Best Savings Accounts in NZ (2026 Comparison)

 Weekly insights on saving, spending, and making your money work harder.
 No spam.

 Where you keep your savings matters.
 The difference between a 0.5% and a 5% savings account on $10,000 is $450/year — for doing nothing differently.
+Whether you're building an emergency fund or saving for a house, picking the right account matters.

 Here's how NZ savings accounts compare in 2026.